AlexanderSUS/rsschool-cv/cv.md

 In last 5 years I had worked in role of sales manager of scientific equipment and supplies (chemistry-biology area).
 Now I want to change professional area to IT and I'm studying frontend development with RS School coureses.
 At free time I like to spend time with my wife and friends, also I goes to the climbing gym, and play guitar.
 I like nature and hiking.
 I like learn any new things and meet with new people.
 Open-minded and friendship.
 #### Education:
-**Belarussian State Univesity, Biological faculty, Science-research activity**
+**Belarussian State Univesity, Biological faculty, Science-research activity - 2015**
 #### Experience:
 Have no experience in frontend, but I have 7 years experience of work in another area, that experince includes work in team, constant comunications, solving tasks and problems.
 #### Skills: